AnymouseProphet/SocialistHousing/README.md

 Adobe Helvetica Note
 --------------------

+With PDF desktop publishing, it is considered bad form to produce a document that does not have all of the fonts embedded.

-When you use Acrobat Reader DC to add a cryptographic signature, the software uses the Helvetica font but does not embed it.
+When you use Acrobat Reader DC to add a cryptographic signature, the Acrobat Reader DC software uses the Helvetica font but does not embed it.

 Thus far I have not been able to figure out how to get the font embedded into the PDF before signing---which means that the visual indication of the signature